I got up early (again) and found Bellum had been spinning round the anchor. When I pulled up the anchor, the chain spun a lot.

 The morning was cold again.
 About 11C.

-I had called Dudley's marina about how to dock for fuel, they told me there was not enough water.
+I had called Dudley's marina about how to dock for fuel, and they told me there was not enough water.

 It was a fast and bumpy ride across the Neuse River.

 Made it into Orient and found free dock 1.
-I adjusted my fenders and someone helped me tie up.
+I adjusted my fenders, and someone helped me tie up.

 No comments: